Aasim-A/scrollEOF.nvim/README.md

   -- The pattern used for the internal autocmd to determine -- where to run scrollEOF.
 See https://neovim.io/doc/user/autocmd.html#autocmd-pattern pattern = '*'
+  -- Whether or not scrollEOF should be enabled in insert mode insert_mode = false,
 })
 ```